Bryn Mawr College: Student residences

 The majority of Bryn Mawr students live on campus in residence halls.
-Many of the older residence halls were designed by Cope & Stewardson (same architects who designed a large part of Washington University in St. Louis and Princeton University) and are known for their Collegiate Gothic architecture, modeled after Cambridge University.
+Many of the older residence halls were designed by Cope & Stewardson (same architects who designed a large part of the University of Pennsylvania, Washington University in St. Louis, and Princeton University campuses) and are known for their Collegiate Gothic architecture, modeled after Cambridge University.
 Each is named after a county town in Wales: Brecon, Denbigh (1891), Merion (1885), and Radnor (1887), and Pembroke East and West (1892).
 Rhoads North and South was named after the college's first president, James E. Rhoads; Rockefeller is named after its donor, John D. Rockefeller.
 Erdman was opened in 1965, designed by architect Louis Kahn.
 In addition, students may choose to live in Batten House (an environmentally friendly co-op).
 Perry House, which was originally established as the Spanish language house in 1962, was redefined as the Black Cultural Center in the 1970s.
 In 2015, Perry House was relaunched by the college in the former French tower of Haffner, which had undergone renovations and reconstruction the previous year.
 Along with Perry, now known as the Enid Cook '31 Center, a new residence hall was built where the old Haffner Language and Culture House once stood.

 Glenmede (formerly graduate student housing) is an estate located about a half mile from the main campus which at one point was available housing for undergraduate students.
 In 2007, it was sold to a conservation buyer as the annual costs of upkeep were too great for the college.

-Libraries

-Bryn Mawr's library holdings are housed in the Mariam Coffin Canaday Library (opened 1970), the Rhys Carpenter Library (opened 1997), and the Lois and Reginald Collier Science Library (opened 1993).
-TRIPOD, the online library catalog, automatically accesses holdings at Haverford and Swarthmore.

 Blanca Noel Taft Memorial Garden

 In 1908, John C. Olmsted designed a private garden for M. Carey Thomas adjoining the Deanery.
 The garden was later modified and renamed as the Blanca Noel Taft Memorial Garden.
-In its current form, the garden is a small, serene enclosure with two wall fountains, one with a small basin and the other with a sunken reflecting pool.
+In its current form, the garden is a small enclosure with two wall fountains, one with a small basin and the other with a sunken reflecting pool.
 The decorative wall tiles above the smaller wall fountain and basin were purchased from Syria.

 Erdman Hall dormitory

 In 1960, architect Louis I. Kahn and Bryn Mawr College president, Katharine Elizabeth McBride, came together to create the Erdman Hall dormitory.

-For over a year, Kahn and his assistants struggled to translate the college's design program of 130 student rooms and public spaces into a scheme (well documented by the letters written between McBride and Kahn).
-The building comprises three geometrical square structures, connected at their corners.
-The outer walls are formed by interlocking student rooms around three inner public spaces: the entry hall, dining hall and living hall.
-These spaces receive light from towering light monitors.